 Samantha first entered the medical field in 2012 as a certified medical assistant and phlebotomy technician (professional vampire).
 She instantly fell in love with the industry, and wanted to learn more…. so I\she went on to complete her EMT in 2014.
 For the past 5 years, she has been working with various industries, preforming First aid treatment and education for job related injuries.
 Through teaching a wide variety of OSHA and CPR/First aid safety classes where she found her passion for teaching.
 She believes knowledge is power, and if it’s taught in a fun & entertaining way, that everyone will to want to learn more.

-David Fagin first entered the medical field as an EMT in 2008, and has been a Paramedic for 5 of those years.
+David Fagin first entered the medical field as an EMT in 2008, and has been a paramedic since 2015.
 He loves working as a Paramedic, however, teaching is his passion.
 It is very important to him to stay current with all the new advances in medicine and wants to help others do that as well.
 In his spare time from work he loves to travel, hike and snowboard.
 Most everywhere he goes with his dog, Ragnar.
 He rescued him and now he rarely leaves his side.

 Jerome Cobert is a certified National Safety Council Defensive Driving Instructor as well as a consultant in fleet management, work place safety and security.
 Jerome has twenty years of combined federal, county and municipal law enforcement experience.
 Jerome loves teaching both young and experienced drivers, working with fleet managers and training supervisors and managers in a variety of safety topics.
 Jerome combines his experience, training and love for teaching to deliver high quality programming that is rich in value.